daz4126/Nanny-State/README.md

 const update = Nanny(state,view,{ before, after })
 ```

-Now, when you press the "I'm Batman" button, the following is logged to the console, showing how the state has changed:
+Now, when you press the `I'm Batman` button, the following is logged to the console, showing how the state has changed:

 ```bash
 "Before:"